dendronhq/dendron-docs/vault/pkg.plugin-core.qa.test.md

 ### modConfigCb

 You can use this callback to modify the `dendron.yml` configuration for the test workspace.
 See [here for an example](https://github.com/dendronhq/dendron/blob/1c734daa45cc1e655638d754267c6bdf5bdcab90/packages/plugin-core/src/test/suite-integ/CreateDailyJournalNote.test.ts#L115-L118).

+### timeout

+Custom timeout for test in milleseconds
+You will need to set this when stepping through mocha tests using a debugger, otherwise the test will timeout during debugging
+See [[Breakpoints|dendron://dendron.docs/pkg.plugin-core.qa.debug#breakpoints]] for more details

 ### Test etiquette